DavidGeeraerts/module_utility_Dell_Command_Update/README.md

 ## Features

+- Intelligent wrapper for installing and running Dell Command Update
 - Program will install Dell Command Update if not present.
 - Checks if system is Dell
 - Checks local network file share repository for package.
 - Uses `Wget` to download package.
 - Installs `Chocolatey` package manager if `Wget` not installed.
+- Uses `Winget` if `Chocolatey` isn't available
 - Checks if running with administrative privilege
 - Local log
 - Log shipping to log server

+## Usage

+The wrapper is meant to facilitate large scale deployment and management.
+Though the program can be run manually on individual machines, it's standard practice to:

+- Add modules to a playbook
+- Use a deployment tool such as [PsExec/PsExec64](https://docs.microsoft.com/en-us/sysinternals/downloads/psexec) for large scale deployment and management.

 ## Configuration

+- Change `$DCU_PACKAGE` if it's a later package
+- If there's a local software repository, configure: `$LOCAL_REPO` e.g. `SET $LOCAL_REPO=\\Server\Share`
+- If there's a log server on the network, configure: `$LOG_SHIPPING_LOCATION` e.g. `SET "$LOG_SHIPPING_LOCATION=\\Server\Share"`

 ::	**Latest URI**